 The continual education from being at an academic medical center keeps her at her very best.

-“Keck Medicine of USC has a dynamic and engaging learning environment.
+“Keck Medicine has a dynamic and engaging learning environment.
 Attending academic conferences regularly, collaborating with colleagues on research and working with medical trainees keeps me on top of new developments in our field and on my toes every day.”

-Keck Medicine of USC is her home.
+Keck Medicine is her home.